Analysis of the famous blunder “Michelson-Morley experiment”

 4. The well-known “renowned” Michelson-Morley Experiment

 The famous Michelson–Morley experiment was performed in 1887.
-Albert Michelson, in collaboration with Edward Morley, constructed a new improved interferometer.
+In collaboration with Edward Morley, Albert Michelson, constructed a new improved interferometer.
 As in the first experiment, the improved interferometer used two-way paths of two light beams on two perpendicular arms.
-But by using multiple mirrors, the light path length of the two light beams was about 10 times longer.
+However, by using multiple mirrors, the light path length of the two light beams was approximately 10 times longer.
 The light was repeatedly reflected back and forth along the arms of the interferometer, increasing the total light path length of each beam to 11 m.
 Thus, according to the intention, there was more than enough accuracy to detect the ether-hypothetical effect of the Earth’s motion.
-At the path length of 11 m, the expected displacement should have been about 0.4 of the distance between the fringes.
-To eliminate thermal and vibration effects, Michelson and Morley’s interferometric apparatus was assembled on the top of a large block of sandstone, about a foot thick, which was then set to float in a pool of mercury.
+At a path length of 11 m, the expected displacement should have been approximately 0.4 of the distance between the fringes.
+To eliminate thermal and vibration effects, Michelson and Morley’s interferometric apparatus was assembled on the top of a large block of sandstone, approximately a foot thick, which was then floated in a pool of mercury.

 The results.

-The result of the experiment was entirely unexpected and inexplicable again – the apparent velocity of the Earth around the Sun through the hypothetical ether was practically zero at any time of day or night, at all times of the year at different points of the Earth’s orbit.
+The results of the experiment were entirely unexpected and inexplicable; again, the effect of the motion of the Earth around the Sun through the hypothetical ether on the speed of light was practically zero at any time of day or night at all times of the year at different points in the Earth’s orbit.
 The reported results were given by Michelson:

 “It seems fair to conclude that if there is any displacement due to the relative motion of the earth and the luminiferous ether, this cannot be much greater than 0.01 of the distance between the fringes.”
 (Michelson & Morley, 1887).

-Although repeated many times with even greater precision, this experiment proves the same negative result.
+Although the experiments were repeated many times with even greater precision, they produced the same negative results.

 5. Discussion

-As grounded in “Fundamentals of the model of physical reality in the Universe” (Chapter 8 of the book), the speed of light in vacuum is a local constant and depends on the intensity of the gravitational field in the time-spatial domain.
-The speed of light in vacuum in the region “on the surface of the Earth” is determined by the Earth’s gravity and remains constant in the motion of the Earth in its orbit around the Sun and with the Solar system in the galaxy, because the intensity of the gravitational field near the Earth’s surface is constant and is determined in fact by the Earth’s gravity.
+As grounded above, the speed of light in vacuum is a local constant and depends on the intensity of the gravitational field in the time-spatial domain.
+The speed of light in vacuum “on the surface of the Earth” is determined by the Earth’s gravity and remains constant in the motion of the Earth in its orbit around the Sun and with the Solar system in the galaxy, because the intensity of the gravitational field near the Earth’s surface is constant and is determined above all by the mass of the Earth.

 However, the measured speed of light in different frames of reference is different in the local region “near the Earth’s surface”.
-As it turns out (see the subpage), in the one-way measurement of the speed of light between two points on the same latitude:
+In the one-way measurement of the speed of light between two points at the same latitude:

-• the measured velocity of light in the “West to East” direction in the reference system related to the Earth’s surface is (c-V);
+• the measured speed of light in the “West to East” direction in the reference system related to the Earth’s surface is (c-V);

-• the measured velocity of light in the “East to West” direction in the reference system related to the Earth’s surface is (c+V);
+• the measured speed of light in the “East to West” direction in the reference system related to the Earth’s surface is (c+V);

-The evidence presented in the above-mentioned experiments “One-way measurement of the speed of light” and “Michelson-Gale-Pearson”, clearly ascertain the effect of the Earth’s rotation around its axis on the speed of light, measured on the Earth’s surface.
-They demonstrate with great accuracy the validity of Galilean transformations (which are a fact in our local physical reality).
+The proofs presented above in the analyses of the “One-way measurement of the speed of light” and “Michelson-Gale-Pearson”, clearly ascertain the effect of the Earth’s rotation around its axis on the speed of light, measured on the Earth’s surface.
+The measurements of Marmet in 2000 and of Kelly in 2005 also indisputably ascertained the difference in the measured speed of light in the frame of reference related to the moving Earth’s surface in the stationary space.
+These examples demonstrate the validity of the Galilean transformation (which is an undisputable fact in our local physical reality).

-In the “Michelson-Morley” experiment, however, no effect on the speed of light can be found, as a result of the Earth’s rotation around its axis.
-The reason lies in the inappropriate conceptual design, embedded in the construction of the interferometer.
-When the “two-way measurement of the speed of light” is used, actually, the average speed of the two light beams is measured, propagating in two exactly opposite directions on exactly the same path.
-Therefore, the change of the speed of the two light beams for the two opposite directions, for each arm of the interferometer, in the reference system related to the surface of the Earth, completely compensates!
-If the resultant speed of the light beam in the direction “from the semi-silvered mirror to the reflecting mirror (either mirror A or mirror B)” is (c+V), then the speed of the light beam in the opposite direction will be exactly (c-V), where c is the speed of light in vacuum and V is the scalar projection of the linear velocity of Earth’s surface on the arm of the interferometer (i.e. on the direction of the light beam propagation).
-The path of the light beam in both directions for each arm is absolutely equal, and the direction and the length of the arm are irrelevant, because, at any value of V, the difference in the speed will be completely compensated.
-Thus, the resulting speed (measured for the two directions of the light beam in any arm) will always be equal to c :
+However, in the “Michelson–Morley” experiment, no effect on the speed of light was found as a result of the Earth’s rotation around its axis.
+The reason lies in the inappropriate conceptual design embedded in the construction of the interferometer.
+When the “two-way measurement of the speed of light” is used, the average speed of the two light beams is measured, propagating in two exactly opposite directions on exactly the same path.
+Therefore, the change in the speeds of the two light beams in the two opposite directions, for each arm of the interferometer is completely compensated!
+If the resultant speed of the light beam in the direction “from the semi-silvered mirror to the reflecting mirror (either mirror A or mirror B)” is (c+V), then the speed of the light beam in the opposite direction will be exactly (c-V), where c is the speed of light in vacuum and V is the scalar projection of the linear velocity of Earth’s surface on the arm of the interferometer (i.e. on the direction of light beam propagation).
+The path of the light beam in both directions for each arm is absolutely equal and the direction and the length of the arm are irrelevant, because, at any value of V, the differences in the speeds will be completely compensated for each other.
+Thus, the resulting average speed (measured for the two directions of the light beam in any arm) will always be equal to the constant speed of light in vacuum on the Earth’s surface:

-This means that the interference fringes will never be displaced, because the speed of each light beam for both directions of any arm will always be exactly equal to c, regardless of the length of the arm, regardless of arm’s direction!
+This means that the interference fringes will never be displaced, because the average speed of each light beam in both directions of any arm will always be exactly equal to c (the speed of light in vacuum) – regardless of the length of the arm, regardless of the arm’s direction!

-So, in the “one-way measurement of light speed experiments” and the “Michelson-Gail-Pearson experiment”, the change of the speed of light as a result of the Earth’s rotation in the reference system related to the surface of the Earth can be registered, but in case of using the inappropriate conceptual design of the Michelson’s interferometer (“interferometer using two-way propagation of light beams”)this is impossible!
+Therefore, in the “one-way measurement of light speed experiments” and the “Michelson-Gail-Pearson experiment”, the change in the speed of light as a result of the Earth’s rotation in the reference system related to the surface of the Earth can be registered.
+However, when Michelson’s type interferometer is used (“interferometer using two-way propagation of light beams on exactly the same path”) – this is impossible!

 “Actually, if an “ether wind” (caused by the motion of the earth through the stationary luminiferous ether) even exists – the difference in the speed of light between the two light beams, traveling in two opposite directions on the same arm, is completely compensated.
 This is true for any arm in any direction!
 In other words, if the projection of the velocity of the “ether wind” in the direction of one of the light beams is (+V), then the projection of the velocity of the “ether wind” in the direction of the reflected light beam (traveling in opposite), will be exactly (-V).”
 (Sharlanov, 2016).

-Therefore, the poorly designed “Michelson-Morley experiment”, can be classified as a huge fallacy, given what it means to physics “more than a hundred years of delusion”.
+Therefore, the poorly designed “Michelson–Morley experiment” can be classified as an enormous fallacy, given what it means to physics “more than a hundred years of delusion”.

-Over the past 100 years, too many variants of the Michelson-Morley experiment were carried out by many scientists from different famous universities and institutes of relativity and cosmology, with increasing sophistication and with increasing accuracy.
-However, the result cannot be other – the difference in the speed of light between the two light beams, traveling in two opposite directions on the same arm, is completely compensated if the construction of “an interferometer using two-way propagation of light beams” is used.
+Over the past 100 years, many variants of the Michelson-Morley experiment have been carried out by many scientists from different famous universities and institutes of relativity and cosmology, with increasing sophistication and increasing accuracy.
+However, the result cannot be other – the difference in the speeds of light between the two light beams, traveling in two opposite directions on the same arm, is completely compensated if the construction of an “interferometer using two-way propagation of light beams” is used.

-An example of this continuing and nowadays delusion, is also a publication in “Physical Review Letters and reported in “Physics World” (the membership magazine of the Institute of Physics, one of the largest physical societies in the world) – “Michelson – Morley experiment is best yet” from 14.09.2009: https://physicsworld.com/a/michelson-morley-experiment-is-best-yet/.
+An example of this continuing and nowadays delusion is also a publication in “Physical Review Letters” and reported in “Physics World” (the membership magazine of the Institute of Physics, one of the largest physical societies in the world) – “Michelson-Morley experiment is best yet” accessed in September 2009: https://physicsworld.com/a/michelson-morley-experiment-is-best-yet/.

 6. Conclusion

-The “Michelson-Morley experiment” is actually the primary root cause for the great delusion that “the speed of light is the same in all inertial frames of reference”, which, (as is shown in subpage Analysis of the article “On the Electrodynamics of Moving Bodies”), is the core of the special theory of relativity.
+The “Michelson-Morley experiment” is actually the primary root cause of the great delusion that “the speed of light is the same in all inertial frames of reference”, which is the core of the special theory of relativity published in 1905 by Albert Einstein.